-New tribes moved into the Tennessee region after DeSoto’s visit.
+New tribes moved into the Tennessee region after Hernando DeSoto’s visit.
 The Cherokee built their towns and villages along the Hiwassee and Little Tennessee Rivers.
 The Chickasaw Nation controlled the territory west of the Tennessee River.
 The Shawnee, a large Ohio Valley tribe, moved south into the Cumberland River area but were driven out by Chickasaw and Cherokee attacks.
+The Creek, who never really lived in Tennessee, likely did spend time hunting in Middle Tennessee.
 After 1715, Middle Tennessee had no Indian towns, although several tribes used it as a common hunting ground.

 In 1673, both British and French explorers claimed the region.
 James Needham and Gabriel Arthur, British traders from Charles Town (later Charleston), South Carolina, crossed the Appalachians to establish trade with the Cherokee.
 Father Jacques Marquette and fur trader Louis Joliet came down the Mississippi River and claimed its entire valley for the King of France.
 Britain and France later built forts and trading posts in the region to reinforce their competing claims.